REVIEW OF APPLICATIONS FOR ARCHAEOLOGICAL EXCAVATIONS AND SURVEYS IN TURKEY FOR 2023

 5. Inclusive dates of work.

 6. Narrative statement on proposed work, up to two single-spaced pages in length.

 7. Planned staffing (e.g., excavators, surveyors, architects, conservators, etc.).

 8. One or both of the following: a letter of guarantee of support from the applicant’s institution, including the amount of funding; a statement of funds applied for (or to be applied for), including the granting organization(s) and amount(s) requested.

-There are instructions for completing the form to obtain a research visa posted on the Ministry of Foreign Affairs website.
+Instructions to apply for a research visa are also posted on the Ministry of Foreign Affairs website.